Natural Resources

 Community 1.1 to 1.4

-No-Fire and No-use can also result in heavy mulch/thatch build-up, reduced plant vigor, and will eventually cause plant mortality, which can move the reference plant community to a Decadent Plants and/or Excessive Litter community.
-Prescribed grazing and Prescribed burning will maintain the reference plant community.
+No-Fire and No-use can also result in heavy mulch/thatch build-up, reduced plant vigor, and will eventually cause plant mortality, which can move the reference plant community to the Excessive Litter Community.
+Prescribed grazing and prescribed burning will maintain the reference plant community.

 Pathway 1.2A